 - Travel Tools

 Anglers love Jacksonville’s convenient water access and variety of fresh and saltwater fishing options.
-Fish Jacksonville’s riverfront shoreline, drop a line from a bridge or pier, or sail out from one of the many marinas dotting the shoreline.
+Fish Jacksonville’s riverfront shoreline, drop a line from a bridge or pier, or from one of the many marinas dotting the shoreline.

 Adventurous anglers can charter a boat for unmatched deep-sea fishing or rent one if staying inland.
 The best way for newcomers to learn Jacksonville’s waters is to pair up with an expert fishing guide.
 Let the guide do the work and navigate to the best spots, while you enjoy pulling in a big one.
 Check out this veterans charter experience.